elenamalova/Resume/Resume.md

 *Jan 2020 – Present*

-* Implemented multi-factor authentication with using one-time passwords from Authenticator mobile application.
+* Development of 2FA in Azure Active Directory B2C with using Authenticator applications in C#, JavaScript.
+Implemented pages for user sign up with QR code for enabling 2FA, and sign in for one-time password verification.

 #### Senior Software Engineer ####
 CQG.
 Moscow, Russia